Foreign Executives in Local Organisations

 Foreign Executives in Local Organisations (FELOs) are a rare international cross-cultural management phenomenon that differs significantly from expatriate assignments in the subsidiaries of multinational organisations.

 The phenomenon surfaces in isolated media reports and practitioner publications.
 The Economist (2010), for example, describes Japanese organisations as an “insular lot”, but reports that several are hiring foreign executives, and theorises that Japan is “opening up”.
 A newspaper in Pakistan scrutinises foreign executives in a local dairy industry organisation (The International News Islamabad, 2008), and several Americans have been appointed to executive positions in local organisations in India (Bloomberg, 2010).
 An international executive search firm (Korn/Ferry Institute, 2009) discusses “highly visible” foreign executives in Korean and Chinese organisations whose appointments “can be controversial”, but notes that “the demand for these executives will likely continue”.
+Indeed, Chinese car manufacturer Qoros is built almost exclusively with foreign executives.

 Media coverage of the FELO phenomenon